To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 It is so frustrating when your dog pees in the house.
 Here are some tips to get them to stop.

 How To Stop A Dog From Peeing In The House

 Start by taking your dog out for regular potty breaks every one to two hours.
 It can be tedious, but as you get a better idea of how long he could last without going potty inside, you can extend this time further.

 Keep your dog on a leash for at least two weeks in the house.
 After two weeks, gradually expose him to areas of the home without him being on a leash.
 As you build trust with him, you will feel more comfortable allowing him to roam freely throughout the house.
 If he goes two weeks without any accidents or marking in the house, it is safe to say he has trained appropriately.
 A rule of thumb is that it takes two weeks of consistency to train a dog for a specific task.

 Watch the video below to determine if your dog is marking or peeing.

 Nature’s Miracle No More Marking Spray

-Nature’s Miracle No More Marking spray is a stain and odor eliminator as well as a marking deterrent.
+Nature’s Miracle No More Marking spray is a stain and odor eliminator and a marking deterrent.
 It is guaranteed to work, or you get your money back.
 How does it work as a dog marking deterrent spray?
 The spray leaves a lemongrass and cinnamon scent that discourages dogs from marking the same spot again.

-We know how frustrating it can be if your dog is marking in your home (trust me, I’ve been there).
-The important thing to remember is never to punish your dog.
-If you return home and find that your dog has marked in areas of your home, you should simply clean up the mess (with the spray above) and move on.
+We know how frustrating it can be if your dog is marking in your home.
+The critical thing to remember is never to punish your dog.
+If you return home and find that your dog has marked in areas of your home, you should clean up the mess (with the spray above) and move on.
 A delayed punishment is unclear to a dog, and he won’t understand what he’s being punished for.
-If you catch your dog in the act of marking, that’s another story.

 What If You Catch Your Dog Marking?